alexhuang1117/Data-Science-Portfolio/Twitter_Sentiement_Analysis/Twitter_sentiment_Analysis.md

 install.packages('streamR')
 ```

-I will be only using the Twitter archive data from 2011/10/24 to 2011/10/30 and selecting the tweets from the UK and in english language.
+I will be only using the Twitter archive data from 2011/10/24 to 2011/10/30 and selecting the tweets from the UK and in English language.
 The reason I am only using data from 1 week is to reduce the run time (It already takes a few hours to download and process the data).
 I am aware of the fact that this might be a special week and the conclusion might be biased to the events that happened this week (ie. politics, economy, weather).
 The reason I am only using UK data is because I will be analysing how people's oscillates each hour.
 Having the whole country in the same timezone is very important in this respect.

 Part 1: Download Data
 ---------------------